-It is anticipated that 2-3 grants may be awarded in the diversified category, 2-3 grants in the non-motorized category, and 1-3 grants in the motorized category.
-The actual number of grants awarded and dollar value of the award is contingent upon the amount of RTP funding available to Virginia at the time of grant award selections.
+It is anticipated that 3-5 grants may be awarded in the diversified category, 2-3 grants in the non-motorized category, and 1-3 grants in the motorized category.
+The actual number of grants awarded, and dollar value of the award is contingent upon committee evaluation and the amount of RTP funding available to Virginia at the time of grant award selections.